dataset-ninja/maize-tassel-detection/README.md

-# Maize tassel detection from UAV imagery using deep learning
+# Maize Tassel Detection From UAV Imagery Using Deep Learning

-Maize tassel detection from UAV imagery using deep learning (Maize Tassel Detection) is a dataset for object detection task.
+Maize Tassel Detection is a dataset for object detection task tasks.